Hadrian's Villa: Structure and architecture

 The architecture goes beyond the mere naming of its structures after places and monuments seen by Hadrian on his extensive travels across the empire.
 Certain buildings clearly attempt to recreate specific features of landscapes or architecture that had personal significance for the emperor.

 Thus, the area known as the Canopus, named after the Egyptian city and a section of the Nile which leads to the city, features a long, stately reflecting pool representing the Nile.
+It is a large open-air dining area with a covered triclinium with a huge stibadium (a semicircular masonry couch) located in an enormous domed exedra overlooking the lake.
 This area's sculptural program is the most complete including copies of famous sculptures including the caryatids of the Erechtheion, a statue depicting the Egyptian dwarf and fertility god Bes, and a crocodile.

 The Pecile is modeled after the Stoa Poikile in Athens, a city favored by Hadrian.
 The structures freely mix traditional Greek and innovative Roman elements.
-The island enclosure (known as the Maritime Theatre) uses the classical Ionic order, albeit in a novel way; the triclinium of the so-called Piazza d’Oro and the Serapeum were covered with Roman segmented concrete domes, probably designed by Hadrian himself.
+The island enclosure (known as the Maritime Theatre) uses the classical Ionic order, albeit in a novel way; the triclinium of the so-called Piazza d'Oro and the Serapeum were covered with Roman segmented concrete domes, probably designed by Hadrian himself.

-Hadrian's Pecile located inside the Villa was a huge garden surrounded by a swimming pool and an arcade.
+Hadrian's Pecile located inside the villa was a huge garden containing a swimming pool and surrounded by an arcade.
 The pool's dimensions measure 232 by 97 m.
 Originally, the pool was surrounded by four walls with colonnaded interior.
 These columns helped to support the roof.
-In the center of the quadriportico was a large rectangular pool.
+In the centre of the quadriportico was a large rectangular pool.
 The four walls create a peaceful solitude for Hadrian and guests.

 One structure in the villa is the so-called "Maritime Theatre".
 It consists of a round portico with a barrel vault supported by pillars.
 Inside the portico was a ring-shaped pool with a central island.
 The large circular enclosure 40 m in diameter has an entrance to the north.
 Inside the outer wall and surrounding the moat are a ring of unfluted Ionic columns.
 The Maritime Theater includes a lounge, a library, heated baths, three suites with heated floors, washbasin, an art gallery, and a large fountain.
 During the ancient times, the island was connected to the portico by two wooden drawbridges.
 On the island sits a small domus, complete with an atrium, a library, a triclinium, and small baths.
 The area was probably used by the emperor as a retreat from the busy life at the court.